-Figure 2: Sustainability matters, topics, sub-topics and impacts, risks and opportunities
+Figure 3: Sustainability matters, topics, sub-topics and impacts, risks and opportunities

-- 39. The outcome of the materiality assessment is disclosed according to ESRS 2 SBM-3·Material impacts, risks and opportunities and their interaction with strategy and business model.
-The objective of ESRS 2 SBM-3 is to set requirements for the undertaking to disclose its material impacts, risks and opportunities identified at topic, sub-topic or sub-sub-topic level. - 40.
-The undertaking shall disclose its material impacts, risks and opportunities which are in turn mapped to sustainability matters (i.e., topics, sub-topics or sub-sub-topics).
-In preparing its disclosure according to ESRS 2 SBM-3, as per any other disclosure, the undertaking may aggregate information to the extent that it does not obscure material content (ESRS 1 chapter 3.7). - 41.
-Given that double materiality considers both impact materiality and financial materiality, the undertaking needs to identify whether a topic, sub-topic or sub-sub-topic is material from any of the two perspectives, or both. - 42.
+- 45. Given that double materiality considers both impact materiality and financial materiality, the undertaking needs to identify whether a topic, sub-topic or sub-sub-topic (these are being referred as "matters") is material from any of the two perspectives, or both. - 46.
 Once a matter has been identified as material, the undertaking refers to the requirements in the respective topical ESRS to identify the information to be disclosed on the matter (ESRS 1 paragraph 30 and 31).
 For example, health and safety could be material from a negative/positive impact, and/or risk, and/or opportunity perspective.
 If an undertaking concludes that health and safety of its own workforce is material due to the employees' exposure to harmful chemical substances, it shall provide information related to this sustainability matter following the requirements in Disclosure Requirements S1-1 Policies, S1-4 Taking action, S1-5 Targets, and S1-14 Health and Safety metrics.
-Similarly, if an undertaking concludes that pollution of water is material, it shall provide information related to this sustainability matter following the requirements of Disclosure Requirements E2-1 Policies, E2-2 Actions and resources, E2-3 Targets, E2-4 Pollution of air, water and soil and E2-6 Anticipated financial effects from material polluted-related risks and opportunities. - 43.
+Similarly, if an undertaking concludes that pollution of water is material, it shall provide information related to this sustainability matter following the requirements of Disclosure Requirements E2-1 Policies, E2-2 Actions and resources, E2-3 Targets, E2-4 Pollution of air, water and soil and E2-6 Anticipated financial effects from material polluted-related risks and opportunities. - 47.
 In addition, there could be situations where a sustainability matter is identified as material but is not covered by an ESRS (see ESRS 1 paragraph AR 16 for a full list of matters) or is not covered with sufficient granularity.
-In such situations, as per ESRS 1 paragraph 11, the undertaking shall disclose additional entity-specific disclosures.
+In such situations, as per ESRS 1 paragraph 11, the undertaking shall disclose additional entity-specific disclosures. - 48.
+In summary the materiality assessment may be conducted starting from the impacts, risks and opportunities, starting from the matters (for example, at topic level) or a combination of the two approaches.
+In both cases, once a given matter is assessed to be material, the information to be disclosed is identified at matter level, using the topical standards.
+The outcome of the materiality assessment (ESRS 2 SBM-3) is to be disclosed at level of impacts, risks and opportunities (or groups of them).

-2.3 Criteria for the identification of material information
+2.3 Criteria for the determination of material information